KmolYuan/Pyslvs-UI/docs/synthesis.md

 "analysis" button top of the page.

 This process is called "generalization".
-The result contains the graph, the number of joints and the number of links.
+The result contains the graph, the number of joints, and the number of links.
 The multiple joints will be parsed as several joints connected on the previous links; and each joint with 2 DOF will be turned into two 1 DOF joints.

 ### Number Synthesis

-Base on the number of joints and the number links, the graphs can be divide as following features:
+Base on the number of joints and the number links, the graphs can be divided as following features:

 + Link assortment
 + Contracted link assortment